New Jersey Child Custody Attorneys

 – What Does the Judge Consider?

 The most important aspect when considering child custody is the welfare of the child.
-But what exactly does that mean and how else can it be interpreted?
-Eileen M. Foley at Borrus, Goldin, Foley, Vignuolo, Hyman & Stahl, PC can guide you through the process of child custody and explain all the legal repercussions of your actions and financial abilities and how they pertain to your child’s custody.
+But what exactly does that mean and how else can it be interpreted? attorneys at Borrus, Goldin, Foley, Vignuolo, Hyman & Stahl, PC can guide you through the process of child custody and explain all the legal repercussions of your actions and financial abilities and how they pertain to your child’s custody.
 Under New Jersey state law, the courts are allowed to use several factors when determining which parent(s) are awarded custody.
 These factors include not only the safety of the child, but also items like the parents’ employment responsibilities, the needs of the child, any history of domestic violence, the ability of the parents to communicate and agree on basic decisions, the fitness of each parent, and if the child is old enough to make a logical decision, the preference of the child.